 Alcohol can increase the risk of many cancers, including breast cancer.
 Even low levels of consumption increase risk, so limit your alcohol intake as much as possible to reduce your risk.
 Also, enjoy a variety of colorful foods.
 Some studies have shown that a diet that is rich in vegetables, fruit, poultry, fish, and low-fat dairy products may have a cancer-protective benefit.

 Take time for yourself and stay connected with your body and be aware of any changes that might signal a health challenge.
 You’re the foremost expert on what feels normal for you.
 Anytime you’re just not feeling well, you’re suffering from unexplained fatigue, or you just have a nagging sense that something isn’t right, see your doctor.
 List your symptoms and their duration, plus any stresses or other changes to your diet or daily routine.

 Relieve stress and reduce its impact on your health with regular self-care, like that new yoga class, educational seminar, or a massage.
 Also, talk with your doctor about which tests and screening exams are right for you based on your age, lifestyle, and risk factors.
 Prevention and early detection are two things that nearly 3 million breast cancer survivors in the U.S. will tell you are worth your time, effort and some brief discomfort.

 Mind your mindset

 Connection, community and support are invaluable for their positive effects on your mental and overall health and wellbeing.
-Invite friends to participate in healthy activities—like working out!—and participate in community-building events like our October Pink F.I.T. classes, where we can all show our colorful support for breast cancer awareness, education, prevention and early detection.
+Invite friends to participate in healthy activities—like working out!
+Our Trial Membership is a great way for friends and family to experience the benefits of Mercy Fitness Center before joining.